 Situated on a limestone escarpment overlooking the South Bali tourist region, Garuda Wisnu Kencana Cultural Park showcases the art and culture of the Island of the Gods amid dramatic natural backdrops and breathtaking panoramic vistas.
 Located fifteen minutes from the international airport and less than an hour from most major Bali hotels and resorts, GWK is one of the island’s premier venues for artistic performances, exhibitions, and conferences as well as for sightseeing and relaxation.
-Use a taxi or Bali driver service and surely you will get to the spot easily.
+Use a taxi or Bali private driver service and surely you will get to the spot easily.

 Modern Renderings of Ancient Tradition